zillionare/python-project-wizard/docs/tutorial.md

 You'll need a ssh key to push the repo.
 You can [Generate][] a key or [Add][] an existing one.

+???
+Tips
+  if you have asked to install pre-commit hooks at last step, then you should find pre-commit is running when you run `git commit`

 ## Step 4: Install Dev Requirements